 "I have no more questions for you at the moment," said Tahmid's voice, and two seconds later the back of his head blocked the view of my face and hands.

 "Stop playback," the man beside me ordered.
 The almond-shaped screen went dark, and he turned to me.
 "Do you find me attractive?" he asked, staring me down.

-I unfolded it and found that it was a blanket, far too hot for the over-heated room.
-But I didn't dare disobey, so i wrapped it around myself.
+I unfolded it and found that it was a blanket, far too hot for the overheated room, but I didn't dare disobey, so I wrapped it around myself.

-"Sit," he ordered, patting his knee.
+"Sit," he said, patting his knee.

 "I like you," he said, "but you'll have to wait for me; I have work to do."
-He touched the front of his shirt, or his armor, or whatever the top of his uniform should be called, and said, "Send me a soldier for a prisoner transport."
+He touched the front of his shirt, or his armor, or whatever the top of his uniform should be called, and said, "Send me a soldier for prisoner transport."